Consuming Semantic SQL endpoints

 # ODBC Connection

-You can also connect using ODBC drivers (such as psqlODBC).
+You can also connect using the psqlODBC (opens new window) driver.
 Note that ODBC connections only support import mode — direct querying is not available.
+For more information about ODBC connections, refer to the ODBC section.

 # DBeaver